Successfully loaded eyetools version 0.10.0

 smooth = FALSE,

-head(data_fixations_VTI) # show sample of output data for participant 118
+head(data_fixations_VTI) # show sample of output data for participant 118## pID trialNumber fix_n start end duration x y min_dur disp_tol

 Saccades